Social-Emotional Learning at Home: A Parent's Guide

 If you have heard the term “social-emotional learning” and felt like it was something that belonged in a classroom, you are not alone.
 SEL has become an education buzzword, and with that comes the impression that it requires lesson plans, worksheets, and trained facilitators.
 It does not.

-At its core, SEL is simply the process through which people—children and adults alike—learn to recognize and manage their emotions, care about others, make good decisions, behave ethically and responsibly, develop positive relationships, and avoid negative behaviors.
-The Collaborative for Academic, Social, and Emotional Learning (CASEL) organizes these skills into five competencies: self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.
+At its core, SEL is simply how people—children and adults alike—learn to recognize and manage their feelings, care about others, make good choices, and build healthy relationships.
+The leading SEL organization, CASEL, breaks these skills into five areas: self-awareness, self-management, social awareness, relationship skills, and responsible decision-making.

-But here is what that research does not always emphasize: the home is where SEL begins.
-Jones and Bouffard's framework for SEL development emphasizes that social-emotional skills are not learned in a single context—they develop across settings, with the family providing the foundational environment that shapes how children apply these skills everywhere else (Jones & Bouffard, 2012, The Future of Children, 22(1), 17–43, doi:10.1353/foc.2012.0003).
-Long before a child enters a classroom, they are learning to read emotions from your face, manage frustration during play, and navigate the complexity of sharing with a sibling.
+But here is what that research does not always say loud enough: the home is where SEL begins.
+Jones and Bouffard's research makes clear that social-emotional skills are not learned in just one place—they develop across settings, with your family providing the foundation that shapes how your child uses these skills everywhere else (Jones & Bouffard, 2012, The Future of Children, 22(1), 17–43, doi:10.1353/foc.2012.0003).
+Long before a child enters a classroom, they are learning to read emotions from your face, manage frustration during play, and work through the complexity of sharing with a sibling.
 Your family is the first and most enduring SEL program your child will ever experience.
 The question is not whether you are teaching social-emotional skills at home.
 You already are.
 The question is whether you are doing it intentionally.

 What Do the Five SEL Competencies Look Like in Daily Family Life?